Coping with Unemployment After College

 Reading articles and magazines from within your industry; joining a book club or starting a blog.

 If you are having a hard time getting a call back for a job within your field, then it's probably time to start networking.
 As you have graduated from college, you are now a part of your college's alumni association- this should be the first place you look to find connections within your field.

 If you want to explore opportunities outside of your school, almost every city around the world has opportunities for you to network and meet new people.
 Some of these people may work in your desired field, though those outside your interests can still prove valuable.
 Either way, these networking opportunities are great ways to make connections and learn more about the job market and various industries.
 For networking ideas, check out Business Pundit's "25 Best Places to Network."

 Keeping up with alumni association communications, the local newspaper, and online events.

 How to Pay Your Bills While Unemployed

-One of the trickiest and most difficult aspects of being unemployed is making sure you have money to pay your bills.
-If you do not have some sort of savings built up by this point, then you are really going to struggle with keeping your bills paid.
+Going after your dreams is great, but one of the trickiest and most difficult aspects of being unemployed is making sure you have money to pay your bills.
+If you do not have some sort of savings built up by this point, then you are probably going to struggle keeping up with your payments.
 Here are some ways you can save money and keep your bills under control.